elunna/hackem/hackem_changelog.md

 #### Misc shop changes

 - [x] Lighting shops can now carry wands/scrolls/spellbooks of light, as well as the rare wand of lightning.
-- [x] Delis can carry meat sticks and huge chunks of meat.
+- [x] Delis can carry meat sticks, royal jelly, and huge chunks of meat.
 - [x] Hardware stores stock potions of oil, and rarely touchstones (xnh)

 ## Credits